turboapps/docs/reference/command_line/login.md

 ```
 # Log in by specifying username and password
-> turbo login spoonuser password-here
+> turbo login turbouser password-here

 # Without parameters, returns state of logged-in user
 > turbo login

-spoonuser logged in at 8/25/2014 at 5:40:45 PM
+turbouser logged in at 8/25/2014 at 5:40:45 PM

 # Log in to shared user credentials
 > turbo login --all-users
-Login: spoonuser
+Login: turbouser
 Password: ********

-Logged in as spoonuser
+Logged in as turbouser

 # Login in by specifying API key
 > turbo login --api-key=key-here

-spoonuser logged in at 8/25/2014 at 5:40:45 PM
+turbouser logged in at 8/25/2014 at 5:40:45 PM
 ```

 See `turbo config` for information about setting your remote registry location.